-From flashcards, dictionaries, readers, and more, there are a ton of undiscovered programs and tools on the web that will make learning how to read Chinese fun, easy, and exciting!
+From flashcards, dictionaries, readers, and more, there are a ton of little-known app and tools on the web that will make learning how to read Chinese fun, easy, and exciting!
 Some of the programs are free, while other programs will set you back anywhere from $10-500.

 Whatever you choose, don’t be afraid to dive in with both feet.
 Learning Chinese is a fun challenge…don’t be discouraged to the point that you never get started!
-FYI…we’ve also spent a lot of time putting together the most comprehensive list of Chinese tools available.
+Take that first step to learn how to read Chinese today.

-21 Best Tools for Learning to Read Chinese
+21 Best Tools to Learn to Read Chinese

 Books & Videos | Fun Ways to Read Chinese